I had to plant up just a few more!

 It had to be done!

 So I did it.
 I brought more tender succulents that I had intended to just sacrifice to the cold weather.
 She looks very content in her new planter which is a clear glass bowl for inside, and the hypertufa planters for outside.
-Hopefully I can provide all of my ladies enough light in the upstairs window and they will survive with a reasonably good shape to set outside next spring.
+Hopefully I can provide all of my ladies enough light in the upstairs window or the basement grow-lights and they will survive with a reasonably good shape to set outside next spring.

 As for the outside hypertufa planters, I have pulled apart the individual semps and placed them in the soil in my containers spreading them out so that they can develop some good roots anchoring them into the soil before the real freeze occurs.
 I want them so be ready to produce their little chicks in the spring.